 Storing data at Rest in a data integration tool is critical for both data security and compliance to the industry standards.
 This gets more significant if the data is stored at LAN.
-Therefore, it is imperative to encrypt the data at rest to save it from misuse.
+Therefore, it is imperative to encrypt the data at rest to save it from misuse or theft.